sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - 2025-12-03: Series Typst custom fields are displayed inside a `products` wrapper badge that inserts a loop scaffold; field badges inside the wrapper insert `product.attributes.<key>` tokens to encourage iterating product rows while keeping compilation compatible.
 - 2025-12-04: Global Typst Variables List must render keys as clickable badges; clicking inserts the Typst-safe `{{key}}` placeholder at the current caret, and compile must resolve the badge token to the stored global value (including staged asset paths) so PDF output reflects the latest globals.
 - 2025-12-05: Global Typst file/image variables must upload and persist the binary asset under `public/storage/typst-assets/` (value saved as `typst-assets/<filename>`), display a thumbnail in the Variables List, and ensure Typst compile uses the uploaded asset path (staged into the build directory) instead of an empty placeholder.
+- 2025-12-07: The Series Typst page must remember the last imported global template per series server-side; preferences live in `typst_series_preferences`, and the UI pre-selects the stored global template only when it still exists (otherwise the dropdown defaults to the placeholder without auto-importing).

 ## Key Processes (continued) and Constraints
 - CSV lifecycle: imports stored under `storage/csv`, catalog truncation locked via `config/app.php` token/lock key.